Reflections of a Phenomenal Woman

 Earlene was dearly loved and leaves a lasting memory to cherish to her children, nieces, nephews, and many other family members.
 She cherished many friends in California, Pennsylvania, Ohio, and New York who were also like family.

 The family of Earlene Thompson thanks you for the many acts of loving kindness shown to us during our bereavement.
 Your thoughtfulness is deeply appreciated and will always be remembered.

-To send flowers to Earlene's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Earlene Ann Thompson, please visit our floral store.